RediSearch/RediSearch/docs/Commands.md

 ### Returns

 Array Reply: An array with exactly the same number of elements as the number of keys sent to the command.
 Each element in it is either an array representing the document or Null if it was not found.

 ---

 ## FT.SYNADD

+!!! warning "Deprecation warning"
-!!! warning "This command is not longer supported on versions 2.0 and above, use FT.SYNUPDATE directly."
+    This command is not longer supported on versions 2.0 and above, use FT.SYNUPDATE directly.

 ### Format